What to do if your dentures don’t feel right

 SOAK, BRUSH, RINSE

 Cleaning your dentures daily will not only help keep your dentures feeling fresh and in good condition, but will also help you to maintain a healthy mouth and help relieve any denture problems.
-Daily denture cleaning can help remove bacteria or plaque that may be on the surface of your denture, which can cause your gums to become irritated.
+Daily denture cleaning can help remove any bacteria or plaque that may be on the surface of your denture.

 RESTING YOUR GUMS

-Your dentures may feel and look natural, but remember to rest your gums as leaving them in 24 hours a day could run the risk of irritation and swelling .
-Your dentist or dental technician may recommend leaving your new dentures in at all times for the first week or so – only removing to clean after meals and at night – to allow your mouth to get used to the feel of having them in.
+Your dentures may feel and look natural, but remember to rest your gums as leaving them in 24 hours a day could run the risk of irritation and swelling.
+Your dentist or dental professional may recommend leaving your new dentures in at all times for the first week or so – only removing to clean after meals and at night – to allow your mouth to get used to the feel of having them in.

 SPEAK TO YOUR DENTIST